cobra79/PredixBrewPi/README.md

 Connect brewing kettles or fermenation equipment to the Predix cloud to monitor meshing or fermentation temperature.

+Have a look at the [wiki](https://github.com/cobra79/PredixBrewPi/wiki) to see the hardware setup.

 ## Prepare the Raspberry

 Install the Predix Python SDK and a package to work with the DS18B20